-Baseline allocations are resources that a school must have to operate.
-There may be some schools that do not receive enough funding through the Student Success Funding Formula to cover their minimum costs.
-Baseline allocations are the mechanism to solve that challenge.
+Baseline allocations are resources that a school must have in order to operate.
+There may be some schools that do not receive enough funding through the Student Success Funding Formula to cover its minimum costs.
+Baseline allocations are the mechanism to solve for that challenge.